Phil Keaggy

 Philip Tyler Keaggy (born March 23, 1951) is an American acoustic and electric guitarist and vocalist who has released more than 55 albums and contributed to many more recordings in both the contemporary Christian music and mainstream markets.
-He is a seven-time recipient of the GMA Dove Award for Instrumental Album of the Year, and was twice nominated for a Grammy Award for Best Rock Gospel Album.
-He has frequently been listed as one of the world's top-two "finger-style" and "finger-picking" guitarists by Guitar Player Magazine readers' polls.
+He is a seven-time recipient of the GMA Dove Award for Instrumental Album of the Year, and he was twice nominated for a Grammy Award for Best Rock Gospel Album.
+He has frequently been listed as one of the world's top-two "finger-style" and "finger-picking" guitarists by Guitar Player Magazine readers' polls, and due to his complex and virtuosic playing, he is widely regarded as one of the greatest guitarists of all time.

-Career
+Biography

 Early life

-Keaggy was raised in a small farmhouse in Hubbard, Ohio, with nine brothers and sisters.
-He went to high school at Austintown Fitch High School, graduating in 1970.
+Keaggy was raised Catholic in a small farmhouse in Hubbard, Ohio, with nine brothers and sisters.
+He went to high school at Austintown Fitch High School in Austintown, Ohio, graduating in 1970.
 He is missing half of the middle finger on his right hand due to an accident at age four involving a water pump.
 Keaggy reflects on the incident:

-We lived on a farm in Hubbard, Ohio which had a big water pump, and I was climbing up on it.
-As I was kneeling on top of the platform, it broke and the faucets came crashing down on my finger and cut it off.
-I can remember it very vividly—as if it happened yesterday, and I can see my dad running down the hill, rescuing me, and taking me to the hospital.
-I can recall having a white cast and bandage; it was gigantic!
-They tried to sew it on, but it didn't take, so I grew up with nine fingers.
-As a young kid, I was embarrassed about it a lot, especially when I was beginning to get into guitar.

 Initially, it was not the guitar that attracted Keaggy to playing music.
 "I asked my dad for a set of drums for my tenth birthday but he came home with a Sears Silvertone guitar."